How Kiss Ended Their Golden Era With ‘Love Gun’

 Looking back, the only sour note Stanley sees on the record is the gender-switched, album-ending cover of the Crystals' 1963 smash "Then He Kissed Me."
 "Some things in retrospect just don't work," he said.
 "That's a great song and it needs to get redone like 'I Want to Hold Your Hand' needs to get redone.
 It's a song you don't mess with.'

 Love Gun was a smash hit immediately upon release, racing up to No. 4 on the Billboard chart and selling more than a million copies.
 But cracks were forming within the band.
 Criss and Frehley were eager for more creative freedom, and Stanley and Simmons were growing tired of the hard-partying duo's unreliable ways.

-The very next year, these internal squabbles would result in each of the Kiss members recording solo albums under the band's brand name.
-Between those four simultaneously-released projects, the band’s second live album (‘Alive II’), and their first-ever best-of collection, ‘Double Platinum,’ it could easily be argued that Kiss over-saturated the market prior to the release of their next group album, 1979's ‘Dynasty,’ which, as discussed here, is widely regarded as the beginning of the group's most challenging era.
+The next year, these internal squabbles would result in each of the Kiss members recording solo albums under the band's brand name.
+Besides those four simultaneously released projects, the group also issued a second live album (Alive II) and their first-ever best-of collection (Double Platinum).
+It could easily be argued that Kiss over-saturated the market prior to the release of their next studio project, 1979's Dynasty.
+That's widely regarded as the beginning of the group's most challenging era.